Photo Finish

 the back of the headstock is to see what the finish does to the stamp.

-In my experience, overfinish adds a blobby look, and reduces
+adds a blobby look, and reduces definition.

 Headstock stamps can vary and take on many different looks, especially in